zanozik/cdnjs/README.md

 * `\Zanozik\Cdnjs\Events\NewAssetVersion`
 * `\Zanozik\Cdnjs\Events\AssetVersionUpdated`

-The package will pass `Asset` collection to each `Event`.
+The package will pass `Asset` collection with each `Event`.

-You can listen for and catch these events any way you want (read further on Laravel docs, [Events](https://laravel.com/docs/5.4/events)).
+You can listen for and catch these events any way you want (read further about[Events](https://laravel.com/docs/5.4/events) on Laravel website).

 #### Example: